charlie-x/LayerOne2023/OKBB_Host/README.md

 # how to upload to the HID flash

-see linux folder for simple example
+see linux folder for simple example (untested linux example)

     int uploadToFlash ( unsigned char *inputBuffer )
     {